Brenhuber/ChurnPredictor/README.md

 ### 🧭 Usage

 - Fill in customer details in the sidebar.
-- Choose a model (Logistic Regression, Random Forest, Decision Tree, Gradient Boosting).
+- Choose a model (Logistic Regression, Random Forest, Gradient Boosting).
 - Click Predict to view accuracy, churn probability gauge, and feature importance.

 ---